NextUrban/Livability_by_Twitter/README.md

   #### 2.2.
 Sentiment Analysis

 The original fastText code has been modified for the purpose of this research.
-The [code](https://github.com/NextUrban/livTwi/blob/master/sentiment_analysis.py) needs to be run a few times until reaching the desireable outcome.
+The [code](https://github.com/NextUrban/livTwi/blob/master/sentiment_analysis.py) needs to be run a few times until reaching the desirable outcome.
 Besides evaluating the related performance measures, you may manually check the output sentiments in each run.

 For more information regarding the fastText analysis, please refer to this [link](https://fasttext.cc/docs/en/support.html).

  ## 3. Livability satisfaction visualization

- After recieving the reliable sententiment output, an online visualization method would reveal the residential satisfaction at the census tract level.
+ After receiving the reliable sentiment output, an online visualization method would reveal the residential satisfaction at the census tract level.
 Therefore, the aim is to converting the sentiments into an output map using Jupyter notebook (iPhyton).
-The web-based [code](https://github.com/NextUrban/livTwi/blob/master/Jupyter_visualization.ipynb) is also applicatble in an interactive dashboard setting (Please stay patient, the code takes time to load).
+The web-based [code](https://github.com/NextUrban/livTwi/blob/master/Jupyter_visualization.ipynb) is also applicable in an interactive dashboard setting (Please stay patient, the code takes time to load).

- As the code would require using the state zipcode boundries, a geospatial metadata (as geoJSON files) were extracted from [Open Data Delaware](https://github.com/OpenDataDE/State-zip-code-GeoJSON).
+ As the code would require using the state zipcode boundaries, a geospatial metadata (as geoJSON files) were extracted from [Open Data Delaware](https://github.com/OpenDataDE/State-zip-code-GeoJSON).
 Here is the original [source](https://developer.twitter.com/en/docs/tutorials/tweet-geo-metadata) for the applied geoJSON file in the current state project.
 Moreover, some example Jupyter outputs are available at [docs](https://github.com/NextUrban/Livability_by_Twitter/tree/master/docs) folder.
 You can save them as a html file and run it from your desktop.

  Regarding the initial installation processes of Jupyter Notebook, please refer to [Jupyter](https://jupyter.readthedocs.io/en/latest/install.html).